Meet our staff

 Elena Weissmann, Director

 Elena Weissmann joined the Freedom Fund in July 2016 and has advocated for hundreds of people navigating the bail system.
-As the Interim Director, Elena now oversees the Freedom Fund's partnerships and growth, and deepens the its role as a community and advocacy organization.
-She manages policy advocacy, outreach, and storytelling initiatives to dismantle the cash bail system and promote overall decarceration.
-Elena is passionate about lifting up narratives to drive social change.
+As the Director, Elena oversees the Freedom Fund's partnerships and growth, and deepens its role as an advocacy organization.
+She manages policy advocacy, outreach, and storytelling initiatives to dismantle the cash bail system and promote decarceration.
+Elena is passionate about using story to drive social change.

-Yonah Zeitz has been the Client Advocacy Fellow since September 2017.
+Yonah Zeitz joined the Freedom Fund in September 2017.
 He facilitates bail payments, helps connect clients to service providers, and engages in policy advocacy and community outreach to help dismantle our racist and classist carceral system.
 Yonah is committed to empowering individuals who face challenges from the criminal justice system and is dedicated to making their voices heard in the bail reform movement.
 Yonah envisions a society that addresses social, political, and economic issues without incarceration.